httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 ## Permanent Rejection

 Some intermediaries inspect the payload of an HTTP messages and forward them only if the content is deemed safe.
-Such intermediaries might decide to reject incremental requests that do not carry sufficient information in its first flights of payload necessary to determine the safety of the request.
+Any feature that depends on seeing the entirety of the message in this way is incompatible with incremental delivery, so these intermediaries need to reject requests unless the entire message is received.

 When an intermediary rejects an incremental request due to security concerns with regard to the payload that the request might convey, the intermediary